dlang/DIPs/DIPs/DIP1NNN-CrazyPython.md

 | Status:         | Draft                                                           |
 ## Abstract
-Often, it is necessary to allocate a data structure on the stack based on a size known at runtime, and possibly return that data structure.
-This proposal suggests adding dynamic-size static arrays to D. The goal here is an easy-to-use dynamically sized array without a GC.
-It should give the programmer the tools to avoid dynamic memory allocation.
+Often, it is necessary to allocate a data structure on the stack based on a size known at runtime.
+This proposal suggests adding dynamic-size static arrays, which are destroyed when they go out of scope.
+Dynamic-size static arrays and slices of them may be passed up the stack.
+The syntax is designed to encourage function signatures to use slices as much as possible, in contrast to the C convention of passing an array length and then a VLA.
+The overall goal is to help evolve D into a fewer-GC language.

 ## Contents
 * [Rationale](#rationale)